- The Early Years

 During the following century mineralogy and other aspects of geology were variously taught as required and/or optional parts of the curriculum.
 The increase in specialized majors eventually led to establishment of a major in geology in 1926.
 The geology department consisted of a single faculty member for thirty years, until the nineteen fifties, when the faculty increased to two.
 E.S.C Smith, who had been the geology department for many years, retired in the late fifties, and was replaced by a younger geologist, keeping the level of the department at two.
 In the late sixties the department was dissolved amid attempts by the faculty to increase the number of geologists and introduce a master’s degree program.
 The department was reestablished in 1985 following a generous gift from a geology alumnus.

-There are currently four geology faculty, and the department occupies the second floor of Butterfield Hall.
+There are currently five tenured geology faculty and 2 lecturers , the department office is located in Olin 310.
 Student interest in the department and in geology courses for general education is increasing substantially at the present time.
 Appendix I is a more comprehensive account of geology at Union.
-Copies of the Geology Department brochure and the last five department newsletters are attached.
+The Geology Department newsletters can be found on this website.

 Instruction in the geology department meets three main requirements: courses for geology majors, for the general education requirement, and for the Educational Studies Program for students interested in earth science.
 Geology is beginning to attract majors in small numbers.
 It has never been a large department at Union, and the lack of a major program from 1970-1985 certainly kept some students away, and led to other students leaving for institutions where they could major in geology.
 An approximate idea of the likely number of geology majors can be obtained by comparing data from the fifties and sixties with total enrolments at that time (roughly 1000 students).
 For the ten year period from 1955-1964 there are forty-seven geology graduates listed in the alumni files, or about 5 per year.
 This would indicate about 20 geology majors in residence at any one time, or two percent of the student population.
 If that proportion is applied to the current student population, it suggests a potential for forty geology majors.
 Some factors may confound this simple analysis: the recent decline in interest in science and engineering among students generally, and the recent slow job market in the petroleum industry ( though this is somewhat offset by the surge in opportunities in hydrogeology).
 It is at least reasonable to expect five geology majors/class in the near future.
 At the present time we can identify about 24 declared or probable geology majors, 3 seniors, 8 juniors, 8 sophomores, and 4 freshmen.
 As is typical for geology departments we have a rather small number of entering majors, but the numbers pick up in the sophomore and junior years.